 Note: A service group cannot be used for email filtering |

 It is not possible to use a custom Service Group object for IP policy based email filtering which combines any of the IMAP, POP3 or SMTP protocols.
-Separate IP policies with separate services for IMAP, POP3 or SMTP must be configured. |
+Separate IP Policies with separate services for IMAP, POP3 or SMTP must be configured. |

 General Email Control Profile Settings